 In working with us you will have the opportunity to learn or hone your skills in house renovation/ restoration (for example carpentry, joinery, masonry), gardening using Permaculture principles, and tractor driving.

 If you are motivated and eager to learn then you’re a long way there!
-The help we need is mostly outdoors - a combination of more physical chores on the building site and other activities such as gardening, mulching, and nurturing the fruit trees.
+The help we need is mostly outdoors - a combination of more physical chores on the building site and other activities such as gardening.
 We are starting to grow veggies near the house and to explore different types of gardens.

 Help would be no more than 25 hours a week (mostly in the morning) with weekends off.